Faculty and Staff

-Christiane Unutzer Bohr teaches first grade, as well as bookbinding and basketry in the high school.
-She was born and reared in Germany, closely connected to nature and the four seasons.
+Christiane Unutzer Bohr was born and reared in Germany, closely connected to nature and the four seasons.
 She holds a B.A. in arts and crafts from Iowa State University and an M.F.A. in textiles from California State University, Long Beach.
 She taught in the arts department at Cal State Long Beach and elementary schools in the Long Beach Unified School District.
-"Miss Christiane," as she is known to the children, is married and has one child at WSOC and two sons in college who are Waldorf graduates.
+"Miss Christiane," as she is known to the children, has three children that are Waldorf graduates.
 Christiane has been teaching since 1996, first as the handwork teacher and then becoming a class teacher in 2003.
 She is currently the class teacher for WSOC's Class of 2024.

 Brooke Trudeau first learned about Waldorf education in 1997 and became involved with an Arizona Waldorf charter school in 2002 after having her own children.
 She holds a B.F.A. in Theatre from Arizona State University and moved to Northridge, California in 2006 to pursue her Waldorf teacher training.
 Brooke completed both her Waldorf Teaching Certificate with the Waldorf Institute of Southern California, and her California teaching credential with California State University, Northridge in May 2011.
 Her two daughters attend WSOC, one in the Class of 2019 and one in the Class of 2021.